Sky360-Repository/dockerfiles/README.md

 1. `source /root/.bashrc` to source the ros2 install
 2. `./setup.sh` to setup and run the simple tracker ros2

-**NOTE** if you see the following error: "/usr/bin/python3.10: No module named rosidl_adapter" in red, then run the following commands:
+**NOTE** if you see the following error: `/usr/bin/python3.10: No module named rosidl_adapter` in red, then run the following commands:

 1. `source /root/.bashrc` to source the ros2 install
 2. `./build.sh` to setup and run the simple tracker ros2

+The video will run in a continous loop, so the only way to stop it is by using the command below.

+To stop the program type CTRL+C in the docker terminal window.
+This should shutdown the application.

 To exit the container type `exit`

+Please remember that these containers don't store state, so if you want to run it again you will need to perform the steps again.

+There will be a number of windows that spawn once the program runs, they are all the topics currently available.
+Let MikeG know if there are too many and he can tweak the docker build script.

 Best of luck!